 Here are answers to some frequently asked questions about the grant

 What can the grant funds be used for?
-The grant may be expended for any purpose for which research funds can legitimately be used-travel, equipment, research assistance, etc. Note that any goods (including electronic and computing equipment) bought with these or any other university funds are the property of the university, and your department may ask that you return this equipment if you leave the university or retire, for instance.
+The grant may be expended for any purpose for which research or professional development funds can legitimately be used--travel, equipment, research assistance, etc. Note that any goods (including electronic and computing equipment) bought with these or any other university funds are the property of the university, and your department may ask that you return this equipment if you leave the university or retire, for instance.